OriginHub-pvt/originhub-data-engineering/dags/src/README.md

 ## DAGS/src Module Reference

-This directory owns every helper that powers the Airflow pipeline pictured below.
-The workflow currently fetches RSS feeds, stores the raw XML, normalizes the feed items, filters them with an ML model, and scrapes the surviving URLs.
-Upcoming work will add a summarization task and a final writer that pushes summarized content to a vector database (VDB).
+This directory owns every helper that powers the two cooperating Airflow DAGs.
+The ingestion DAG fetches RSS feeds, stores the raw XML, normalizes entries, filters them with an ML model, and scrapes the surviving URLs.
+Each scraped article then triggers a second DAG that summarizes the content and stores it in Weaviate.

 ```
 fetch_rss_feeds ─┬─> store_rss_feeds
-                  └─> normalize_feeds ──> filter_articles ──> scrape_web_content ──> summarize_task ──> VDB load
+                  └─> normalize_feeds ──> filter_articles ──> scrape_web_content
+                                                           │
+                                                           ▼
+                                              summarize_and_store_weaviate DAG
+                                              └─> summarize_record ──> store_in_weaviate
 ```

 Every file in `dags/src/` participates in that flow.
 The sections below document each module in detail, explaining what it exports, which environment variables it reads, and how it contributes to the DAG.